subham827/Friends-API/README.md

 # Friends-API
-This is an api about friend
+This is an api about friends